google/docsy/content/en/blog/news/second-post.md

 ---
-title: "Another Great Release"
+title: "The second blog post"
-linkTitle: "Release Maintainance"
+linkTitle: "Second blog post"
-date: 2017-03-03
+date: 2018-10-06
 description: >
   A short lead descripton about this content page.
 Text here can also be **bold** or _italic_ and can even be split over multiple paragraphs.
 ---